vandre-sales/meliva-ds/docs/docs/theming/shadows.md

 ## Horizontal Offset (X)

-Each offset-x property uses a `calc()` function with `--wa-shadow-offset-x-multiplier` to uniformly scale horizontal offset values.
+Each offset-x property uses a `calc()` function with `--wa-shadow-offset-x-scale` to uniformly scale horizontal offset values.
 By default, this multiplier is `0`.
 The table below lists the result of the calculation.

 | Custom Property           |  Default Value |
 | ------------------------- | -------------- |